Diet, fluid and exercise

 Remember to drink plenty of fluids if you are eating a lot of fibre.
 Fibre draws water into the bowel, so you could get dehydrated if you don't drink enough.

 Drinking plenty of fluid such as water helps to soften your poo and makes it easier to pass.
-So drinking between 8 and 10 large glasses of water each day can help prevent constipation.
+So drinking between 8 and 10 glasses of water each day can help prevent constipation.
 But avoid drinking alcohol or drinks that contain caffeine, like coffee and cola, as these can contribute to dehydration.

 If you find it hard to eat or drink enough